GuidesWikiThermal Throttling Explained

 How To Keep An Eye Out For Thermal Throttling

 You can watch out for thermal throttling in advance by monitoring your CPU/GPU temperatures.
-If the temperature hits 80°C and still keeps gradually increasing, you will eventually face thermal throttling.
+If the temperature hits 80°C and keeps gradually increasing, you will eventually face thermal throttling.

 Is Thermal Throttling Bad For Your CPU/GPU?